victorabarros/nsq-service-self-driven/article/README.md

 See how easy and quickly is develop an event system?

 NSQ is an elegant solution with super easy introduction.
-I highly recommend read more in its documentation how and study
+I highly recommend reading more in its documentation and studying more implementations.

 At github.com/victorabarros/nsq-service-self-driven you can see this project and more features, like Makefile and consumer written in Golang.
+Also, message tracking in different consumers.

 I hope you enjoy! =D